Craig D. Minerva

 • Represented Novartis in the sale of its animal health division to Eli Lilly.

-• Advised Boehringer Ingelheim before the European Commission on the acquisition of Sanofi’s animal health division.
+• Represented Boehringer Ingelheim before the European Commission in its acquisition of Sanofi’s animal health division.

-• Represented a leading U.S. technology company before the Antitrust Division regarding standard essential patent issues.
+• Represented a leading U.S. technology company before the DOJ’s Antitrust Division regarding standard essential patent issues.

 • Represented Continental Airlines in In re Transpacific Passenger Air Transportation Antitrust Litigation and helped secure voluntary dismissal.

-• Represented classes of dairy farmers alleging antitrust violations – Allen, et al. vs. DFA et al (D. Vt.) and In re Southeastern Milk Antitrust Litigation (E.D.
-Tenn.).
+• Represented classes of dairy farmers alleging antitrust violations in Allen, et al. vs. DFA et al in the U.S. District Court for the District of Vermont and In re Southeastern Milk Antitrust Litigation in the U.S. District Court for the Eastern District of Tennessee.

 Government

-• Led the initial investigation of a leading incumbent’s proposed acquisition of a nascent rival, which (following Craig’s move to Axinn) the parties abandoned post complaint.
+• Led the initial investigation of Visa’s proposed acquisition of Plaid, which (following Craig’s move to Axinn) the parties abandoned post-complaint.

-• Led investigation of proposed merger of the two largest commercial printers of publications and prepared strong litigation position, resulting in the parties abandoning the deal post complaint.
+• Led the investigation of the proposed merger of Quad/Graphics Inc. and LSC Communications Inc., the two largest commercial printers in the U.S., resulting in the parties abandoning the deal post-complaint.

-• Led investigation of merger of two of the largest entertainment companies, resulting in consent decree requiring divestiture of all of the target’s regional sports networks.
+• Led the investigation of Disney’s acquisition of Twenty-First Century Fox, resulting in a consent decree requiring divestiture of all the target’s regional sports networks.

 *Includes matters handled prior to joining Axinn